Pi-Squared-Inc/vsl-sdk/docs/flow.md

 Upon receiving a `vsl_submitClaim` request:

-- 1 token is transfered from the sender to the VSL validator as processing fee
+- 1 (atto-)token is transfered from the sender to the VSL validator as processing fee
 - the `fee` is transfered from the sender to the verifiers
 - the `SubmittedClaim` signed message is timestamped and deposited as-is in the VSL DB.
 - the message is also stored into several indices for faster retrieval: